Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning

 The value of a state variable $v_i$ inherently falls within a known range.
 Partitioning these ranges is one way to construct state abstractions.
-However, in practice, the partitioning of one state variable is conditioned on a specific range of any other state variable.
-Accordingly, we need to maintain and update such conditional abstractions via a structure called Conditional Abstraction Tree (CAT) while constructing the state abstractions.
+However, in practice, the abstraction of one state variable is conditioned on a specific range of any other state variables.
+Accordingly, we need to maintain and update such conditional abstractions via structures that we call Conditional Abstraction Trees (CATs) while constructing the state abstractions.

 Fig. \ref{fig:hat} (right) exemplifies a partially expanded CAT for the problem in Example \ref{exmp:grid}.
 This problem can be represented by two state variables, i.e. agent's horizontal and vertical location denoted as $x$ and $y$ respectively.
 The tree's root node contains the global ranges (The first range refers to the horizontal location $x$ and the second range refers to the vertical location $y$) for both of these state variables representing an initial coarse abstraction (in white).
 The annotations visualize how this initial abstraction can be further refined w.r.t a state variable resulting in new conditional abstractions (symmetric annotations are not shown for the sake of readability).
 The refinement procedure of the Wumpus world associated to each level of the tree is also displayed in Fig. \ref{fig:hat} (left).